 Soak up the Desert Heat at Joshua Tree National Park

-Joshua Tree National Park is the ultimate outdoor and natural playground.
+Joshua Tree National Park is the ultimate outdoor playground and there are many fun things to do in Joshua Tree.
 From hiking to climbing, there is no shortage of adventure.
 Hike the Barker Dam and the Cholla Cactus Garden for two different family-friendly hiking trails.
 If you have time, check out the famous Gunsmoke route and watch experienced climbers tackle the lengthy route.
 Most of the action in the park occurs on the strip where Hidden Valley Campground is located.

 Surf Epic Waves at San Elijo State Beach Campground